str4eve1/s/data/svgs/README.md

 License
 -------
 The SVG files listed below were imported from libratbag and are MIT licensed as of the time of import.
 See the libratbag COPYING file for details.
+The files can also be licensed under pipers license (GPLv2).

  fallback.svg
  logitech-g-pro-wireless.svg